zumzie/Wootric-API/README.md

 Can be modified to extract files up to a selected amount of days.
-In order to do this, simply adjust the itneger on num_days
+In order to do this, simply adjust the integer on num_days

 ####